-Hence, to prove $w^\infty(4)=2$ it suffices to show that each hollow $3$-polytope of width larger than two has finitely many lifts of bounded size to dimension $4$.
-For this we first prove some sufficient conditions that guarantee certain polytopes only to have finitely many lifts of bounded size (Section~\ref{sec:finitely-hollow-lifts}) and apply them to the full list of hollow $3$-polytopes of width larger than two.
-This list is finite and is derived in Section~\ref{sec:dim4} from the classification of \emph{maximal} hollow $3$-polytopes by Averkov et al.~( {\cite[Theorem 2.2]{AverkovWagnerWeismantel}} and~ {\cite[Theorem 1]{AKW15}}).
+Sections~\ref{sec:finitely-hollow-lifts} and~\ref{sec:dim4} are aimed at proving our main result $w^\infty(4)=2$ (Theorem~\ref{coro:main-intro}).
+By Theorem~\ref{thm:one_hollow_Q-intro} and Example~\ref{exm:threshold_via_lifts}, it suffices to show that each hollow $3$-polytope of width larger than two has finitely many $4$-dimensional lifts of bounded size.
+For this we first prove sufficient conditions for lattice polytopes (in arbitrary dimension) to have only finitely many lifts of bounded size (Section~\ref{sec:finitely-hollow-lifts}).
+Subsequently in Section~\ref{sec:dim4} we apply this to the list of hollow $3$-polytopes of width larger than two.
+This list, containing only five polytopes, is derived from the classification of \emph{maximal} hollow $3$-polytopes by Averkov et al.~( {\cite[Theorem 2.2]{AverkovWagnerWeismantel}} and~ {\cite[Theorem 1]{AKW15}}).

-In ligth of these results, we ask the following questions.
+In light of these results, we ask the following questions.